Geodesic Length Distribution in Sparse Network Ensembles: Sparse ensemble average network

-\paragraph*{Interpretation.}For an alternate comprehension of the expression in Eq. \ref{eq:sf_avg_uncorrected}, apply a first-order approximation to its RHS---in the sparse infinite-size limit---to obtain for node pair $(i,j)$: $[\Psiacf_l]_{ij}\approx 1-\sum_{k=1}^l[\avg{A}^k]_{ij}$. \emph{$[\Psiacf_l]_{ij}$ can be approximated as the probability of $i$, which is on the giant component, failing to connect to $j$ (in the asymptotic limit) via any of the independent paths of lengths $1$ through $l$.} To see how, note that $\avg{A}=\order{n^{-1}}\implies\avg{A}^k=\order{n^{-1}}$.
-If all paths of length $k$ between $i,j$ are independent of one another---an independent-path assumption---then $\avg{A}^k_{ij}$ encodes the likelihood of a path of length $k$ between them, since higher-order terms cancel out due to the sparsity of $\avg{A}^k$ noted above.
-If paths of length $1,2,\cdots l$ are independent of one another---an independent-path-length assumption---then $\sum_{k=1}^l[\avg{A}^k]_{ij}$ encodes the probability of a path existing between $i,j$ of any length up to $l$ i.e. $P(\lambda_{ij}\le l|\phi_i)$, since again, higher-order terms cancel out due to sparsity.
-Then $1-\sum_{k=1}^l[\avg{A}^k]_{ij}$ is $P(\lambda_{ij}>l|\phi_i)$, which is exactly the LHS of Eq. \ref{eq:sf_avg_uncorrected}.
-This interpretation provides a retrospective derivation for the approximate closed-form of the survival function of the SPLD.
+\paragraph*{Interpretation}For an alternate comprehension of the expression in Eq. \eqref{eq:sf_avg_uncorrected}, apply a first-order approximation to its RHS---applicable for SEANs in the infinite-size limit---to obtain for node pair $(i,j)$: $\idx{\Psiacf_l}{ij}\approx 1-\sum_{k=1}^l\idx{\avg{\mat{A}}^k}{ij}$.
+The approximate closed form of the survival function \emph{$\idx{\Psiacf_l}{ij}$ can itself be approximated as the probability of $i$, which is on the giant component, failing to connect to $j$ (in the asymptotic limit) via any of the asymptotically independent walks of lengths $1$ through $l$.} To see how, note that $\avg{\mat{A}}=\bigtheta{n^{-1}}\textrm{ or }0\implies\avg{\mat{A}}^k=\bigtheta{n^{-1}}\textrm{ or }0$.
+If all walks of length $k$ between $i,j$ are independent of one another---an independent-walk condition---then $\idx{\avg{\mat{A}}^k}{ij}$ encodes the probability of a walk of length $k$ between them, since higher-order terms cancel out due to the sparsity of $\avg{\mat{A}}^k$ noted above.
+If walks of length $1,2,\dots, l$ are independent of one another---an independent-walk-length condition---then $\sum_{k=1}^l\idx{\avg{\mat{A}}^k}{ij}$ encodes the probability of a walk existing between $i,j$ of any length up to $l$ i.e. $\condprob{\lambda_{ij}\le l}{\phi_i}$, since higher-order terms cancel out again due to sparsity.
+Then $1-\sum_{k=1}^l\idx{\avg{\mat{A}}^k}{ij}$ is $\condprob{\lambda_{ij}>l}{\phi_i}$, which is exactly the LHS of Eq. \eqref{eq:sf_avg_uncorrected}.
+(Intuitively, sparsity implies that, asymptotically, walks of finite length are unlikely to share edges, which in turn implies the asymptotic conditions of independent walks and independent walk lengths---which, as previously discussed, are more tenable for shorter geodesic lengths $l$ in finite-size networks.)
+This interpretation provides a retrospective derivation for the approximate closed form of the survival function of the GLD.